 Income Tax Debt

 If you live in Canada and have not filed your taxes and owe money to the Canada Revenue Agency (CRA) you’re not alone.
-Income tax debt is more common than you’d think – unpaid taxes often account for debt problems for many Canadians.
+Income tax debt is more common than you would think and unpaid taxes often account for debt problems for many Canadians.
 By failing to pay your income tax, the CRA can do things like withhold your HST cheques, withhold child tax credits, freeze your bank account and even garnish your wages.
 The CRA can also charge you penalties and interest on the money that is owed to them.

 How can you pay off your income tax debt?
 If you are experiencing income tax debt, you have some options to help you consolidate and pay off your debt.
 It is possible to negotiate payment terms with the CRA or even to file a proposal under the Bankruptcy & Insolvency Act (BIA) so you can avoid filing for bankruptcy.